Determines turn of year dates based on the range of either the x or y axis of the ggplot.

 -0.5

-, which shifts the line by half a day so if falls in the middle between December 31 and January 1.- ...
+, which shifts the line by half a day so it falls between December 31 and January 1 by default.
+Defaults to-3.5

 Other arguments passed to